 The Scriptures indicate that the earth and the human family are substantially co-existent in point of origin.

-It is unfortunate that some Christians feel that we cannot “be sure” as to the meaning of “day” in Genesis 1 (Shipp 1994, 2).
+It is unfortunate that some Christians feel that we cannot be sure as to the meaning of “day” in Genesis 1 (Shipp 1994, 2).

-Christ stated that “male and female” humans have existed “from the beginning of the creation” (Mark 10:6).
+Christ stated that “male and female” humans have existed “from the beginning of the creation” (Mk.
+10:6).
 This affirmation can never be harmonized with the notion that man is “a very recent new-comer to this planet” (Clayton 1968, Lesson 8, 2).

 The Scriptures Affirm a Brief History of Man